Reviews Archive

 Stand out version - Saturn

-It was a long time coming but in 1994 Taito finally created the Bubble Bobble sequel people had been waiting for, very impressive levels of presentation, fantastic music, really nice graphics, cameos from other Taito games, not to forget a new charge shot ability to differentiate the characters, and it was very nearly worth the long wait!
-I feel few would dissagree this games place as the greatest ever Bubble Bobble game.
+It was a long time coming but in 1994 Taito finally created the Bubble Bobble sequel people had been waiting for.
+Bubble Symphony had fantastic presentation, very nice music, charming graphics, cameos from other Taito games, and a new charge shot ability to differentiate the characters, keeping all that in mind it was very nearly worth the long wait!
+I feel few would disagree this games place as the greatest ever Bubble Bobble game.

 2 Players